SAP/fundamental/docs/pages/guides/design-system-cheat-sheet.md

 ## Margin and Padding
 {: .docs-header-h2}

-You can add margin and/or padding on all sides on an element with the following helper classes.
-The both helper classes are structured as `.fd-has-margin-{size}` and `.fd-has-padding-{size}`.
-The following talbes list all the available options for `{size}` and it's respective value.
+Margin and/or padding can be applied on all sides to an element with the following helper classes.
+These helper classes are structured as `.fd-has-margin-{size}` and `.fd-has-padding-{size}`.
+The following table list all the available options for `{size}` and it's rendered value.

 {: .docs-table}
 | {size} options | Value |